 Research and teaching presentations will be sorted into the following themes for teachers/faculty or researchers:

 Oral sessions will be held on Zoom in sessions on similar topics and hosted by session chairs.
 Speakers will have 15 minutes for their talk, including three minutes for questions.

-The oral session abstract submission deadline has passed
+The Oral and Poster session abstract submission deadline has passed.

 Teaching Demonstrations guide participants through successful course activities that could result in "take-homes" for attendees to use in their own teaching.
 Presentations should be active, e.g., something that audience members participate in, or a video or presentation showing students performing the activity to provide participants with the "student experience" of the showcased activity.
 Speakers will have 15 minutes in a classroom-style presentation.

 Teaching Demonstration proposals include four descriptive elements: A description of the activity & outcomes; How the activity is used and the target audience; Why the activity is effective/innovative or worthwhile; What will be demonstrated at the Rendezvous.

 As with the oral and poster presentations, we encourage attendees to organize related presentations as a theme set (similar topic, same project or research group).
 We have suggested several theme sets below, but encourage participants to communicate with colleagues to submit activities that fit a theme of their choice.